Harvest after harvest, in full respect of a unique land, a vision has become reality.

 In 2016, following the latest acquisition, Tenuta Luce equipped itself with a new winery, an underground structure perfectly integrated into the land of Montalcino.
 Here we find the Luce Collection that, like an ancient library, preserves and tells the whole story of Luce.
 Here too, as in the vineyards, the values of Tenuta Luce guide every choice.
 Alongside the beauty of nature found in vineyards, here, in the winery, we find beauty built by man to inspire us to ever better work.

-A golden sun with a twofold meaning: a source of life and nourishment, and a sign of the roots of our cultural tradition.
-Over the centuries, and especially in Tuscany, the emblem of the Sun has had a prominent role both in secular and religious iconography.
+Following an attentive iconographic study, the graphical representation of Luce fell to a golden sun with twelve flames.
+A sun that holds a double meaning, it is a source of life and nourishment while at the same time standing as a reference to the roots of our Tuscan cultural tradition.
+In past centuries, especially in Tuscany, the symbol of the Sun has in fact occupied a prominent place in both civil and religious iconography.